Can You Eat Brie Cheese When Pregnant?

 1. Mix the brown sugar, brandy, and chopped almonds.

-2. Place the Brie cheese in a slightly larger baking dish and bake in a preheated oven set at 425°F just until the cheese softens in the centre for around 6 minutes.
+2. Place the Brie cheese in a slightly larger baking dish and bake in a preheated oven at 425°F until the centre softens, about 6 minutes.

 3. Sprinkle the sugar mixture evenly over the cheese.
 Bake for 3 to 5 minutes longer, until the sugar melts and the cheese melts in the centre.